But what you might not know is how the amounts that get shaved off your paycheck are calculated.

 Your FICA tax contributions are shared between you and your employer and support the Social Security and Medicare programs that you’ll rely on during your senior years.

-From each of your paychecks, 6.2% of your earnings is deducted for Social Security taxes, which your employer matches.
-You pay the tax on only the first $147,000 of your earnings in 2022; any income exceeding that amount will not be taxed.
+For each paycheck, 6.2% is deducted for Social Security taxes, which your employer matches.
+You pay the tax on only the first $160,200 of your earnings in 2023; any income exceeding that amount will not be taxed.

 For Medicare taxes, 1.45% is deducted from each paycheck, and your employer matches that amount.
 Unlike Social Security, Medicare is fully taxed on all of your income, and if your earnings exceed $200,000 you’ll pay an additional 0.9%.